 2.4.2 USEPA Significant New Use Rules (SNURs)

 In conjunction with these voluntary reductions and phase-outs, USEPA used its authority under the Toxic Substances Control Act (TSCA) to finalize four SNURs between 2002 and 2013 to require notification to USEPA before any manufacture (including import) of select PFAS, which include, but are not limited to, some of the PFAS included in 3M’s voluntary phaseout of PFOS and related chemicals (Section 2.4.1).
 USEPA proposed another SNUR for select PFAS in 2015 that has yet to be finalized, primarily focused on certain PFCAs (e.g., PFOA) and their precursors included in the 2010/2015 PFOA Stewardship Program (Section 2.4.3).
-For further discussion of the SNURs, see Section 8.
+For further discussion of the SNURs, including 2020 developments, see Section 8.

 2.4.3 USEPA PFOA Stewardship Program